Tokyo University of Science

-ACS Read + Publish Agreements, set up between ACS and an institution (or consortium), provide authors —and administrators —with a simple the easiest process to publish open access, while maintaining authors’ full access to the ACS publications portfolio of journals and Chemical & Engineering News.
+ACS Transformative Agreements, set up between ACS and an institution (or consortium), provide authors — and administrators — with the easiest process to publish open access, while maintaining authors’ full access to the ACS publications portfolio of journals and Chemical & Engineering News.

 Hundreds of academic institutions around the world have now signed agreements with ACS, with new agreements being reached regularly.
-ACS Read + Publish agreements are a sustainable approach to helping institutions accelerate the pace of open access publishing by their researchers.
+ACS Transformative Agreements are a sustainable approach to helping institutions accelerate the pace of open access publishing by their researchers.
 Other benefits include: